mariusmuntean/ChartJs.Blazor/README.md

 [![NuGet Downloads](https://img.shields.io/nuget/dt/ChartJs.Blazor?label=NuGet%20Downloads)](https://www.nuget.org/packages/ChartJs.Blazor/)

 # Introduction

 This is a Blazor library that wraps [ChartJs](https://github.com/chartjs/Chart.js).
 You can use the library in both client- and server-side projects.
-See the samples or reach out on Twitter if you need help.
+See the *Getting Started*, browse the samples or reach out on Twitter if you need help.

 Don't know what Blazor is?
 Read [here](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).